 Erosion control becomes a concern when vegetation is completely removed from the ROW.
 Promoting stable plant communities on the ROW allows strong, healthy rootmat conditions that are effective in stabilizing soil and controlling erosion.
 This vegetation management plan encourages the growth of compatible plant species such as ferns and grasses, sweet-fern, blueberries, blackberries, raspberries, dogwood and other low-growing shrubs as well as a variety of wild flowers.
 In areas where there are compatible species, erosion control is typically less of a concern due to the fact that most plant species are not removed.
-In areas where incompatible species dominate the ROW, erosion controls may be needed if root-mat conditions of the incompatible species begin to grow in or incompatible species re-sprout.
+In areas where incompatible species dominate the ROW, erosion controls may be needed if root-mat conditions of the incompatible species are not effective in controlling erosion until either compatible species begin to grow in or incompatible species re-sprout.